Summary of Oregano Oil for UTI Treatment:

 Oregano has a host of other compounds (up to 44) that are generally great for you.
 For example, it contains glucosides that help to control your blood sugar (which can dramatically increase your risk of getting infections) and may be useful in reducing high blood pressure.

-Oil of oregano has the following properties (statement has not been verified by FDA):
+Oil of oregano has the following properties (statement has not been verified by the FDA):

 - antiviral properties.